• facebook

 Read time: 5 minutes

-This protocol can sometimes result in the sender’s emails being redirected to spam or junk folders, typically occurring when the sender’s domain fails to pass the authentication tests.
+This protocol also transfers the sender’s emails to spam or junk folders.
+It generally happens when the sender domain doesn’t pass the authentication tests.

 Setup DKIM for Microsoft 365